dpweberza/ImpactJS-Plugins/README.md

 <hr />

 <h3>TextureAtlas, TextureAtlasAnimation and TextureAtlasImage</h3>
-<p>This plugin allows you to create a TextureAtlas from <a target="_blank" href="http://www.codeandweb.com/texturepacker">TexturePacker</a> output and then create animation objects by referring to frames of different sizes by name.</p>
+<p>This plugin allows you to create a TextureAtlas from <a target="_blank" href="http://www.codeandweb.com/texturepacker">TexturePacker</a> or <a href="http://renderhjs.net/shoebox/">ShoeBox</a> output and then create animation objects by referring to frames of different sizes by name.</p>
 <p>A demo has been included for your convenience, just copy in your impact folder</p>
 <p><strong>Usage is really simple:</strong></p>